santosholi01/Portfolio_Django_Bootstrap/README.md

 ->nameofthevirtualenvironment\Scrits\activate
  4. Then you need to install Djnago
-      ->pip install Django (for version check ->pip freeze or django-admin --version) 5.Now, You need to create project within Django ->django-admin startproject projectname(namme of your project)
+      ->pip install Django (for version check ->pip freeze or django-admin --version)
+ 5. Now, You need to create project within Django ->django-admin startproject projectname(namme of your project)
 6. Create app within the project
      ->python manage.py startapp appname